-No matter how young or old you are, losing your parents is heartbreaking.
+No matter how young or old you are, losing a parent is heartbreaking.
 It’s the kind of traumatic life event when you’d most like to turn to your parents for comfort and advice, if only they were still with you.

-“Handling your parents’ estate after they pass away is a very difficult process,” explains Ryan McKee, a Los Angeles-based agent and probate specialist agent experienced in helping clients sell their parents’ houses.
+“Handling your parents’ estate after they pass away is a very difficult process.
+If the sale of the house needs to also be taken care of at that same time, it’s easy for details to get overlooked,” explains Ryan McKee, a Los Angeles-based agent and probate specialist agent experienced in helping clients sell their parents’ houses.

-When you sell a house you’ve inherited from your parents, you’ll have a long to-do list in front of you.
-However, you can reduce some of the stress if you simply work through the process step-by-step:
+If you need to sell a house you’ve inherited from your parents, you have a long to-do list in front of you.
+However, you can reduce some of the stress by working through the process step-by-step:

 1: Establish the status of your parents’ estate

 2: Identify the estate executor and notify all interested parties

 3: Handle inheritance disagreements before they become full-blown disputes